qt3uw/qt3softwaredocs/README.md

 ### Spin Core Pulse Blaster

-The [pulseblaster](https://github.com/zeeshawnkazi/pulseblaster) has yet to be used on the confocal setup.
+The [pulseblaster](https://github.com/zeeshawnkazi/pulseblaster) has yet to be used on the confocal setup, but will soon be incorporated into the standard experiment classes.

 ## Next Steps

-1. Verify naming of objects and applications
+1. Team Review of software & documentation
+  * do the names of applications and classes make sense?
 2. Build laser power monitoring / control package
+  * programmatic access to controlling laser power would be useful
 3. Update qt3-utils to support the Pulse Blaster